 - Identify the approved and off-label indications for the different histamine receptor blockers.

 - Describe the adverse event profile and contraindications of the members of the antihistamine class.

 - Outline interprofessional team strategies for improving care coordination and communication to advance appropriate clinical outcomes with antihistamine therapy to treat indicated conditions, leading to optimal patient outcomes.

 Antihistamines are a pharmaceutical class of drugs that act to treat histamine-mediated conditions.
 There are two main classes of histamine receptors: H-1 receptors and H-2 receptors.
 Antihistamine drugs that bind to H-1 receptors are generally used to treat allergies and allergic rhinitis.
 Drugs that bind to H-2 receptors treat upper gastrointestinal conditions that are caused by excessive stomach acid.

-H-1 antihistamines further classify according to first and second-generation agents.
-First-generation H-1 antihistamines cross the blood-brain barrier into the central nervous system (CNS), whereas second-generation H-1 antihistamines do not.
-The first generation drugs will bind to both central and peripheral histamine-1 receptors, whereas second-generation drugs only bind to peripheral histamine-1 receptors; this leads to different therapeutic and side effect profiles.
+H-1 antihistamines further classified according to first and second-generation agents.
+First-generation H-1 antihistamines more easily cross the blood-brain barrier into the central nervous system (CNS), whereas second-generation H-1 antihistamines do not.
+The first generation drugs will bind to both central and peripheral histamine-1 receptors, whereas second-generation drugs selectively bind to peripheral histamine-1 receptors; this leads to different therapeutic and side effect profiles.

 Non-FDA approved uses for H-1 antihistamines include insomnia and for H-2 antihistamines include indigestion.

 There are two other classes of histamine receptors: H-3 and H-4.
 While compounds exist that bind them, there is no specific clinical benefit to the usage of those compounds in humans.

 - Roxatidine (not available in USA)